 Retinal disease is the most prevalent cause of severe and irreversible visual loss.
 In addition, macular degeneration is a condition that can be diagnosed and treated using these technologies.

-The use of these imaging modalities is essential for determining the efficacy of therapy and whether to continue or discontinue treatment.
+These imaging modalities are essential for determining the efficacy of therapy and whether to continue or discontinue treatment.
 Bilateral Retina One exam every two months is the limit for those diagnosed with a primary ophthalmological diagnosis of retinal sickness.

 Those battling macular degeneration or diabetic retinopathy might have one eye examined every month while on treatment.
-The Ganglion Cell Analysis – CPT code 92134 is used to isolate the ganglion cell layer.
+The Ganglion Cell Analysis – CPT code 92134 isolates the ganglion cell layer.